 (b)

-Represents charges incurred under restructuring actions as defined in U.S. GAAP.
+Represents charges incurred under restructuring actions as defined in U.S. GAAP, excluding impairments and asset write-downs.
 Also includes restructuring related charges such as incremental costs incurred directly supporting business transformation initiatives.
-For the three months ended March 31, 2022, charges incurred related primarily to International RAC.
-For the three months ended March 31, 2021, charges incurred were $7 million and $5 million International RAC and Corporate, respectively.
+For the three and six months ended June 30, 2022, charges incurred related primarily to International RAC.
+For the three months ended June 30, 2021, charges incurred were $19 million, $10 million and $8 million for Corporate, International RAC and Americas RAC, respectively.
+For the six months ended June 30, 2021, charges incurred were $25 million, $17 million and $8 million for Corporate, International RAC and Americas RAC, respectively.

 (c)